34conman/musical-octo-umbrella/proposal.md

 ## Problem Description

 Briefly describe a problem that your team would like to solve.

+* Our team has decided to solve the problem of roommates not completing their chores.
+Often times chores go undone in an apartment or house because no one wants to take it upon themselves to clean the kitchen or vaccuum the family room.
+Or, a roommate will say they will clean something and as the weeks go by, it remains dirty.
+This is a very prevelant issue inside of the college communities all across the world, and we would like to resolve this once and for all.

 Describe at a high level a program that could solve that problem.

+* Our program will make explicityly assigning chores to roommates easier, quicker, and more efficient.
+Each roommate will be able to see their list of chores, each of their roommates' list of chores, and the due date for each of their chores.
+If one roommate has not completed a chore, you will be able to send a push notification (email) to the roommate to remind them to complete their assigned chore.
+After somebody completes their chore, they can check off that chore on their list.
+If the chore was completed unsatisfactorily, the roommates will be able to veto that completion and the person responsible for that chore will have to complete it to a higher standard.
+After the week ends, everyone's completed chores will be unassigned and another chore draft will commence.

 ## Questions to answer for Exercise #2